-All pupils' attainment and achievements are monitored by their teacher who is required to provide high quality teaching and learning opportunities differentiated for individual pupils.
+All pupils' attainment and achievements are monitored by their teacher who is required to provide high quality teaching and learning opportunities adapted for individual pupils.
 Where a pupil is making inadequate progress or falls behind their peers, additional support will be provided under the guidance of the class teacher.
 Adequate progress could:

-- Be similar to that of peers; - Match or better the pupils' previous rate of progress; - Close the attainment gap between the pupil and their peers; - Prevent the attainment gap growing wider.
+- Be similar to that of peers;

+- Match or better the pupils' previous rate of progress; Close the attainment gap between the pupil and their peers;

+- Prevent the attainment gap growing wider.

-Where pupils continue to make inadequate progress despite support and high quality teaching, the class teacher will work with the school's Inclusion Manager to assess if a pupil has a significant learning difficulty and agree appropriate support.
+Where pupils continue to make inadequate progress despite support and high quality teaching, the class teacher will work with the school's Special Educational Needs and Disability Coordinator (SENDCo) to assess if a pupil requires special educational provision Details of assessment tools and materials used in our school can be found in Appendix A.